How Much to Feed a Puppy

-- When your puppy is under three months but weaned from its mother, you can put out their puppy food for them to graze throughout the day.
+- When your puppy is under three months but weaned from its mother, you can put out their puppy food to graze throughout the day.
 Young pups are usually pretty good at regulating their eating habits.
 However, some puppies might be especially ravenous.
-If your puppy is eating all of the food you put out quickly, ration their feeding to four times a day, sticking to their minimum daily caloric intake for their estimated adult size.
+If your puppy eats all of the food you put out quickly, ration their feeding to four times a day, sticking to their minimum daily caloric intake for their estimated adult size.

 - Between six months and a year, you can continue feeding your puppy twice a day at the same time of day.
 Having your dog on a set schedule is important for their training and control.
 Small breeds may be full-grown by the time they’re a year old so their feeding will plateau into their ideal feeding schedule for their adult stage.
 At this time, you can feed your small dog “adult stage” food.

 However, larger breeds will see a decrease in caloric intake as they don’t need as much energy for development, but they will not hit their adult stage plateau just yet.
 They should be on a “large breed” dog food diet but still one that is suitable for puppies.

 Important things to remember

 When getting your puppy on a healthy feeding schedule, there are a few things that you should remember so they grow into healthy dogs: